 What are donation tiers and why do they work?

-Donation tiers offer donors choices in the form of pre-determined donation amounts (e.g. $25, $50, $500).
+Donation tiers (or donation levels) offer donors choices in the form of pre-determined donation amounts (e.g. $25, $50, $500).
 Rather than leaving a blank space for the donor to enter an amount, donation tiers provide benchmarks.
 They are essentially suggested levels of giving donors can choose from on a donation form.

 Next to each suggested amount, there is usually a description of what that amount will accomplish.